PaddleAll Summer Camp (Ages 12 - 35)

 Our Staff

-The Paddle All summer camps will be led by a team of highly qualified and experienced staff.
-Our on-site daily team will consist of one lead instructor and our qualified team counselors, which include Developmental Service Workers, Youth service workers, Physical educators, Kinesiologists, Recreation therapists, and Recreation therapy students.
+The Paddle All summer camps will be led by a team of qualified and experienced staff.
+Our on-site daily team will consist of one lead instructor and our qualified team of counselors, which includes Developmental Service Workers, Youth service workers, Physical educators, Kinesiologists, Recreation therapists, and Recreation therapy students.

 All our staff members have sport-specific and specialized training in supporting individuals of all abilities safely and effectively.